dimfot3/thesis_simulation/README.md

 In this repository the default animation is walking (``walk2.dae``) and happens until ``anim_t`` if ``anim_t>=0`` else happens until we close the simulation.
 Apart from that there are animations where human is standing (``standing.dae``), showing down (``showing.dae``), standing with two hands up (``handsup2.dae``) and falling down (``falling.dae``).
 They can be found in ``human_models`` folder and used in humans dictionary parameter ``anim_f`` to be performed at ``anim_t``.

+## Docker (Experimental)
+If you're planning to build a ROS2-based simulation that can be deployed on various Linux systems, a practical approach would be to use a Docker image built on ROS2.
+Docker allows to package simulation with all its dependencies, thereby ensuring it can run uniformly across different Linux distributions.
+Before you begin, you'll need to install Docker on your system.
+Docker is a platform that enables you to automate the deployment, scaling, and management of applications within containers.
+In addition, you'll also need to install the NVIDIA Container Toolkit.
+This toolkit enables the NVIDIA graphics processing unit (GPU) to be accessible in a Docker container, allowing it to leverage the GPU's capabilities for graphics and display.
+This is particularly useful when running simulations that require significant graphical processing power. <br>

+Then in Ubuntu run in root folder : <br>
+In order to build an image (This takes time): ```sudo docker  build -t test .``` <br>
+In order to start a container: ```sudo docker run -it  -e DISPLAY=:1  -v /tmp/.X11-unix:/tmp/.X11-unix --gpus all  test```  <br>

 ## Links and Citations
 <a id="1">[1]</a> Thesis report: https://drive.google.com/file/d/1bU3LGlbmP9Ni8-itYjfeBEJv9t3pE1vR/view?usp=sharing <br>
 <a id="2">[2]</a> Blender software: https://www.blender.org/ <br>